Spiking GS: Towards High-Accuracy and Low-Cost Surface Reconstruction via Spiking Neuron-based Gaussian Splatting: Introduction

 3D surface reconstruction from multiview RGB images is a challenging task in computer graphics and vision~\cite{turkulainen2024dn,verbin2022ref}.
 Methods based on Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf,29guo2022nerfren,martin2021nerf,10regnerf,wang2021neus} can extract geometry information from an implicit representation but require extensive computational time for training, limiting their application scenarios.
 In contrast, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} is exceptionally fast in 3D reconstruction, which is gaining more and more attention.

 In particular, 3DGS-based methods integrate the opacity of Gaussians for view rendering and surface reconstruction.
-In the optimal scenario~\cite{dai2024high,guedon2024sugar}, only a few {\it high-opacity} Gaussian tightly clustered around the surfaces contribute to integration, as shown in \fref{fig:teaser} (a) \textcircled{\raisebox{-0.9pt}{1}}.
-However, a suboptimal situation often arises, where Gaussians with low- and high-opacity are distributed around the surfaces, yielding the emergence of excessive {\it low-opacity parts} (LOPs) in the 3DGS integration (\fref{fig:teaser} (a) \textcircled{\raisebox{-0.9pt}{2}}-\textcircled{\raisebox{-0.9pt}{3}} and \fref{fig:teaser} (b)).
-Failing to suppress the emergence of LOPs results in excessive 3D Gaussians, which hinders training and storage efficiency.
-Besides, LOPs also negatively influence surface reconstruction, leading to surface bias, as shown in \fref{fig:teaser} (a) \textcircled{\raisebox{-0.9pt}{2}}-\textcircled{\raisebox{-0.9pt}{3}}.
-Most of the previous 3DGS-based surface reconstruction methods overlook the effects of LOPs, instead focusing on improving the reconstructed surface's quality through extra regularization~\cite{dai2024high}, enhancing mesh extraction method~\cite{yu2024GOF}, and new Gaussian primitives (flattened 3D Gaussians,~\citealt{chen2023neusg,dai2024high,huang20242d}).
-Despite the effectiveness of these methods, there is still considerable potential to improve the accuracy and efficiency of reconstruction, as shown in \fref{fig:teaser} (c) \textcircled{\raisebox{-0.9pt}{1}}-\textcircled{\raisebox{-0.9pt}{4}}.
+In the optimal scenario~\cite{dai2024high,guedon2024sugar}, only a few {\it high-opacity} Gaussian tightly clustered around the surfaces contribute to integration.
+However, we observe that a suboptimal situation often arises, where Gaussians with low- and high-opacity are distributed around the surfaces, yielding the emergence of excessive {\it \textbf{L}ow-\textbf{O}pacity \textbf{P}arts} (\textbf{LOP}s) in the 3DGS integration.
+Failing to suppress the emergence of LOPs results in excessive 3D Gaussians, hindering training and storage efficiency.
+Besides, LOPs also negatively influence surface reconstruction, leading to surface bias.
+Most of the previous 3DGS-based surface reconstruction methods overlook the effects of LOPs, focusing instead on improving the reconstructed surface's quality through extra regularization~\cite{dai2024high}, enhancing mesh extraction method~\cite{yu2024GOF}, and new Gaussian primitives~\cite{chen2023neusg,dai2024high,huang20242d}.
+Despite the effectiveness of these methods, there is still considerable potential to improve the accuracy and efficiency of reconstruction in the aspect of suppressing excessive LOPs.